JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 born, stopped me.
 “Look, Gabriel!” she said, and flashed the jewel before my eyes in a ray of sunlight that poured through the window.

-Lord bless us! it WAS a Diamond!
+Lord bless us! it _Was_ a Diamond!
 As large, or nearly, as a plover’s egg!
 The light that streamed from it was like the light of the harvest moon.
 When you looked down into the stone, you looked into a yellow deep that drew your eyes into it so that they saw nothing else.
 It seemed